-White House Says It Won't Comment On Trump's 'Wire Tapping' Tweets
+White House Leaves Many Questions Unanswered About Trump 'Wire Tapping' Tweets

 In the Sunday morning statement, Spicer goes on to say "President Donald J. Trump is requesting that as part of their investigation into Russian activity, the congressional intelligence committees exercise their oversight authority to determine whether executive branch investigative powers were abused in 2016."

 The House and Senate intelligence committees are both headed by Republicans.
+They are currently investigating Russian meddling in the presidential election.

 Spicer concludes saying neither the White House nor the President will comment further until the investigation is conducted.

+On @ThisWeekABC Fmr Atty General Mukasey:I think @POTUS is right in that there was surveillance at the behest of Obama Dept of Justice— Sean Spicer (@PressSec) March 5, 2017

+Mukasey was Attorney General under George W. Bush and was a vocal critic of Hillary Clinton during the presidential campaign.

-On NBC's "Meet The Press," on Sunday morning, James Clapper, the former Director of National Intelligence says, to his knowledge, there was no wiretapping on then-candidate Trump or his campaign.
+On NBC's "Meet The Press," on Sunday morning, James Clapper, the recently former Director of National Intelligence said, to his knowledge, there was no wiretapping on then-candidate Trump or his campaign.
 You can see a clip of his interview in the video below.
-When asked by host Chuck Todd if he could confirm or deny the existence of a FISA court order, Clapper said he could deny one existed, to his knowledge.
+When asked by host Chuck Todd if he could confirm or deny the existence of a court order authorizing electronic surveillance of Trump, Clapper said he could deny one existed, to his knowledge.

 Former DNI Clapper on @MeetThePress: There was no wiretapping mounted against the president or his campaign https://t.co/thrhL9wfoE— NBC News (@NBCNews) March 5, 2017